norcane/noble-legacy/README.md

 # noble.
 The norcane blog engine.
 *Norcane blog engine (noble)* is the blog engine written **by developers for developers**.
-It's built using the [Play!
-Framework](https://www.playframework.com), so it can be seamlessly embedded into your existing *Play!* applications.
+It's built using the [Play Framework](https://www.playframework.com), so it can be seamlessly embedded into your existing *Play* applications.
 But the main idea is to **keep it simple**.
 No obscure ways of storing blog posts, no annoying embedded *WYSIWYG* editors for more bizarre blog post format.
-*Noble* by default uses as much tools you probably use every day: [Git](https://git-scm.com) as a blog posts and assets storage, [Markdown](http://daringfireball.net/projects/markdown/) for blog posts format and all *Play!*'s goodies for writing themes, such as [Twirl](https://www.playframework.com/documentation/2.5.x/ScalaTemplates) templates, [Sass](http://sass-lang.com) or [Less](http://lesscss.org) for styling, [Scala.js](https://www.scala-js.org) for scripting and much more!
+*Noble* by default uses as much tools you probably use every day: [Git](https://git-scm.com) as a blog posts and assets storage, [Markdown](http://daringfireball.net/projects/markdown/) for blog posts format and all *Play*'s goodies for writing themes, such as [Twirl](https://www.playframework.com/documentation/2.5.x/ScalaTemplates) templates, [Sass](http://sass-lang.com) or [Less](http://lesscss.org) for styling, [Scala.js](https://www.scala-js.org) for scripting and much more!
 Don't like this selection?
 Never